Male Fragility and Abusive Relationships: The Psychological Underpinnings

 Check out some eye opening stats on men and violence towards the women they purport to “love.”

-These reactions from incels aren’t surprising, considering the statistics, as quoted at the link below, from the US DOJ, and others:
+🚩The verbal attacks are the start of how male fragility fuels abuse, considering the statistics, as quoted at the link below, from the US DOJ, and others:

-It is estimated that 1 in 4 men will use violence against his partner in his lifetime.
+🚩It is estimated that 1 in 4 men will use violence against his partner in his lifetime.
 Source: Paymar, M.

-Ninety percent of people who commit violent physical assault are men.
+🚩Ninety percent of people who commit violent physical assault are men.
 Males perpetrate 95% of all serious domestic violence.

-Males are most often both the victims and the perpetrators in 90% of homicides.
+🚩Males are most often both the victims and the perpetrators in 90% of homicides.

 https://trueselfhealinggroup.com/statistics-on-domestic-violence